 Here’s some more information about how these heating systems are expected to be used:

 Air-to-water pumps are usually located outside and work by absorbing heat from the outside air into a fluid, even working in low temperatures.
 A heat pump compressor is then used to warm the fluid before it’s pumped to radiators, hot water and underfloor heating.
-Air-to-heat pumps work similarly, generating heat from the outside air, but use a system of fans to circulate warmth.

 A further heating system set to be used in new builds constructed to the Future Homes Standard is heat networks, otherwise known as district heating.
 These are distribution systems